princeyadav0136/DevTinder/revise.md

 - API - Get user by email
 - API - Get all the users from the database
 - Create a delete User API
+- Difference b/w PATCH and PUT
+- API - Update User
+- Explore mongoose doc for update and options
+- API - Update the user data by email